County establishing way to vote at courthouse

-The Black Hawk County Board of Supervisors voted to install a temporary doorbell similar to a Ring camera doorbell at the entrance to the courthouse to allow voters to be let into the building.
+The Black Hawk County Board of Supervisors voted to install a temporary doorbell at the entrance to the courthouse to allow voters to be let into the building.

 Auditor Grant Veeder said the move will allow either Per Mar Security or election officials themselves to be alerted to voters easier.

-“We don’t anticipate many people to vote in a primary election,” Veeder said, noting all voters registered with either party were also mailed absentee ballots.
+“We don’t anticipate many people to vote in a primary election,” Veeder said, noting all active registered voters with either party were also mailed absentee ballot request forms.

+Those not registered as Democrats or Republicans (or who wish to change their party) may register with a party simply by requesting that party’s ballot to be mailed to them.

 Here are some facts about Iowa primary elections in general and this year’s primary in particular.